 Start by noticing how you behave at work, who you are.
 Notice too who you are at home – are they the same person?
 Most probably not.
 Well not entirely.
 Most people let themselves relax and be comfortable at home, so try to embrace similar principles at work.
 See if you can bring to work a version of self you wouldn’t ordinarily do.
 Notice the impact, for you and for others.

 Next, use that personality for real conversations.
-People want to work with a human, not a robot, and most people are excited to talk about their personal lives and emotions, either good or bad.
+People want to work with a human, not a robot.
+And most people are excited to talk about their personal lives and emotions, either good or bad.
 Build connections with co-workers through real, honest conversations.
 Having open, non-judgemental conversations fosters an environment of cohesiveness and teamwork where people feel they can share issues and ideas, both personal and professional, in a safe atmosphere.

 There may be value for managers to approach these beliefs head on by specifically disproving their possibilities, such as the threat of negative consequences to an employee’s career if they speak up.

-My suggestion is to work closely with employees, either one-to-one or in small groups to help them define their purpose and build a plan to live it.
+My suggestion for self-censorship, is to work closely with employees, either one-to-one or in small groups to help them define their purpose and build a plan to live it.
 Aligning an individual’s purpose, values and beliefs with the organisations’ will ensure they have the confidence and tools to have a voice.
 Letting go the need for self-censorship and embracing their truth.